 This time of the year can be frantic and busy.
-But as part of your self-care routine, keep your friends and loved one close.
-Take time to talk to them on the phone, and better yet get together and have some good time.
+But as part of your self-care routine, keep your friends and loved ones close.
+Take time to talk to them on the phone, and better yet get together and have a good time.

-Go to the movies, or have dinner, go to coffee shops, or shopping for gifts together.
+Go to the movies, have dinner, go to coffee shops, or shop for gifts together.
 We are supposed to be social and when we get too busy and ignore relationships our mental health suffers.

-Of course, if you are an introvert, you have to be careful with who you spend your time with.
+Of course, if you are an introvert, you have to be careful with how you spend your time.
 So do as much as you can handle, but a really good relationship with some depth is good for all.

 Nourish your body